openfootball/league-starter/README.md

 AS Rivière du Rempart | Rivière du Rempart
 ```

-Note: The datafile again starts with country heading, that is, `= ... =` and than lists
+Note: The datafile again starts with the country heading, that is, `= ... =` and than lists
 all clubs on its own lines.
 Use the pipe (`|`) to list alternate club names.